02 Days Gunung Ledang Camping Trek

 - 15% discount at X-Boundaries

-Price excludes: Personal gears & expenses, Travel Insurance, Evacuation cost, Visa if applicable, Tips to guide, All Meals not stated, Other tours not stated in itinerary, Porter’s fees
+Price excludes: Personal gears such as sleeping bag & expenses, Travel Insurance, Evacuation cost, Visa if applicable, Tips to guide, All Meals not stated, Other tours not stated in itinerary, Porter’s fees

 Thank you for your efforts.
 My friends and I have enjoyed the trip very much.
 Trekking is definitely the highlight of the trip.
 The nature of the trail and terrain is definitely good for cardio training.
 However the view was a little upsetting due to the haze.
 I would prefer to watch sunrise at the summit of mt ophir.